Enjoy sex like you used to

 For example, issues like low testosterone can also affect both your sexual performance and your general level of interest in sex.
 Because Cialis isn’t a hormonal medication, it might not be completely effective at treating ED caused by low testosterone.

-Porn is Affecting Your Sexual Performance
+Porn addiction is Affecting Your Sexual Performance

 Porn consumption can also potentially result in anxiety around sex, which can contribute to erectile dysfunction.